Say Goodbye to Cataract with Our Advanced Treatment in Gurgaon

 All About Cataract and Its Treatment

-As we age, our eyes naturally undergo changes that can lead to cataract disease.
-A cataract is a clouding of the eye’s lens, which can cause blurry vision and reduced colour perception.
-This condition is often associated with ageing but can also be caused by eye injuries, medications, and certain medical conditions.
+As we age, our eyes naturally undergo changes that can lead to cataract disease, a common condition where the eye’s lens becomes cloudy, causing blurry vision and reduced colour perception.
+While ageing is the most frequent cause, cataracts may also result from eye injuries, certain medications, or underlying medical conditions.
 Fortunately, advanced cataract surgery is a safe and effective treatment for removing cataracts.

 During cataract surgery, a small incision is made in the eye, and a technique called phacoemulsification also referred to as laser in layman’s terms, is used to break up the cloudy lens before it is removed and replaced with an artificial lens.
 With quick recovery time and improved vision within days after the procedure, laser surgery has become a popular choice for those who want to improve their quality of life.